-For Residential Property, the total projected residential property tax levels (including ad valorem taxes, any maintenance, landscaping or other impositions on the land in the district and other similar annual government charges levied on parcels in the district, any special tax levies, based on the expected special tax rates and not any "back-up" special taxes) for any district (or, if a district has multiple improvement areas, for each improvement area and not the entire district) shall not exceed, at the time of formation and prior to the issuance of the first series of bonds within a given CFD or Improvement Area, the lesser of:
+For Residential Property, the total projected residential property tax levels (including ad valorem taxes, any maintenance, landscaping or other impositions on the land in the district and other similar annual government charges levied on parcels in the district, but excluding homeowners' association annual levies and as to any special tax levies, based on the expected special tax rates and not any "back-up" special taxes) for any district (or, if a district has multiple improvement areas, for each improvement area and not the entire district) shall not exceed, at the time of formation and prior to the issuance of the first series of bonds within a given CFD or Improvement Area, the lesser of:

-- Maximum Effective Tax Rate Limit #1: 1.95% of the estimated sales prices of the respective homes to be constructed in the district, (with such prices to be determined by reference to a price point study, absorption study or appraisal prepared for the district or such other information as the City shall determine) ("the Maximum Effective Tax Rate").
-Such calculation shall exclude HOA annual fees; - Maximum Effective Tax Rate Limit #2: 2.15% inclusive of HOA annual fees (except HOA annual fees for private security services, pool, clubhouses or specialized amenities as may be deemed as such by the City in its sole discretion are excluded from such calculation) of the estimated sales prices of the respective homes to be constructed in the district (with such prices to be determined by reference to a price point study, absorption study or appraisal prepared for the district or such other information as the City shall determine) ("the Maximum Effective Tax Rate"); - · Any maximum specified in State law; or - The lesser amount as may be determined by the City on a case-by-case basis.
+- Maximum Effective Tax Rate Limit #1: 1.795% (or up to 1.95% if it is determined by the Assistant City Manager/ Administrative Services Director and the City Manager to be in the beneficial interest of the City) of the estimated sales prices of the respective homes to be constructed in the district, of the estimated sales prices of the respective homes to be constructed in the district (with such prices to be determined by reference to an a price point study, absorption study or appraisal prepared for the district or such other information as the City shall determine) ("the Maximum Effective Tax Rate").
+Such calculation shall exclude HOA annual fees; - Maximum Effective Tax Rate Limit #2: 2.15% inclusive of HOA annual fees (except HOA annual fees for private security services, pool, clubhouses or specialized amenities as may be deemed as such by the City in its sole discretion are excluded from such calculation) of the estimated sales prices of the respective homes to be constructed in the district (with such prices to be determined by reference to a price point study, absorption study or appraisal prepared for the district or such other information as the City shall determine) ("the Maximum Effective Tax Rate"); - Any maximum specified in State law; or - The lesser amount as may be determined by the City on a case-by-case basis.